< Terug naar resultaten

 • Food

-• Visit Jordan's desert castles, steeped in centuries of history.
-Explore the ancient city of Jerash and Bethany beyond the Jordan.
-Float in the Dead Sea.
-Visit Mt Nebo, claimed to be Moses' burial site.
-Two days in Petra, the rose-red city
+• — Visit desert castles, steeped in centuries of history — Explore the ancient city of Jerash and Bethany — Float in the Dead Sea — Visit Mount Nebo, claimed to be Moses' burial site — Enjoy two days in Petra, the Red Rose City — Citizen Science departures available on this trip

 • 1